ebzzry/ebzzry.github.io/kvm.md

 Boot initially from `installer.iso`, then on subsequent boots, boot in the normal order.

-Running the _qemu-kvm_ command above will load the image, but we won't be able to view the display, yet.
+Running the _qemu-kvm_ command above will load the image, but you won't be able to view the display, yet.

 ### Connect to the SPICE display

-To be able to use the guest machine's display, we need to connect to the SPICE server, using the SPICE client `spicec`:
+To be able to use the guest machine's display, you need to connect to the SPICE server, using the SPICE client `spicec`:

 ```bash